Youth Football Gap Protection

 Having coached at the college and NFL levels I can tell you that the only reason they don’t gap protect is that they need to get receivers out.
 If your Tight Ends go out into the route then guess what?
-You have a short edge.
+You have a short edge for gap protection.
 Short edges equal sacks in the NFL.

-Offensive coordinators need people out into the route concepts at the college level. as a youth football coach, you do not need this as much.
-If your back does not get out into the route it is not a big deal.
-Most youth football pass game concepts should involve one or two, att he mis options.
+Offensive coordinators need people out into the route concepts at the college level.
+As a youth football coach, you do not need this as much.
+If your back does not get out into the route, it is not a big deal.
+Most youth football pass game concepts should involve one or two options at the most.